aunz/serve-gridfs/README.md

 ```
 #### serveGridfs(mongoConnection, { options })
-Create a new middleware function to serve files from mongodb gridfs.
+Create a new middleware function to serve files from a mongodb gridfs collection.
 The file to be served is based on `req.url`.
 In a default setting, when a file is not found, this middleware call `next()`, instead of returning `404`, to be in line with the express [serve-static](https://github.com/expressjs/serve-static) middleware.

 #### mongoConnection